jfisherd/Lab-5.2-Interactive-User-Registration-Form/README.md

 ## Reflection Questions
-> How did event.preventDefault() help in handling form submission?
+> How did event.preventDefault() help in handling form submission? event.preventDefault() does not allow the form to submit or refresh, which is desirable when not all input fields are valid.
 <br>

 > What is the difference between using HTML5 validation attributes and JavaScript-based validation?
 Why might you use both?